 You can also sell eBooks on some self-publishing companies’ websites such as Lulu and Amazon Kindle.

-If you are tech savvy and can write lines of codes, this product is for you.
-People are always looking for better business tools to enhance productivity and cut down the costs.
+If you are tech-savvy and can write lines of codes, this product is for you.
+People are always looking for better business tools to enhance productivity and cut down costs.
 If you can identify a major hurdle in your field and develop a software that people can download and use, then you would have waved your own magic wand.

-Think of software like video editors, screen recorders etc. They all aimed in doing one thing really well.
+Think of software like video editors, screen recorders, etc. They all aimed at doing one thing really well.
 That’s what your software should do.
 Whether, you are developing an app, snippets, or a plugin, if your product is good enough it will get noticed and experts will start mentioning it.

 4. Web-Based Applications/ SaaS

 Also known as software as a service, are just software solutions, the only difference is that they can only be accessed online and cannot be downloaded and installed in various devices.

 People will pay a monthly or annual membership fee to gain access.
-Examples of web based applications include Email Service Providers such as ConvertKit, MailChimp, Active Campaign, as well as social media management tools such as Crowdfire, Tailwind and Coshedule.
+Examples of web-based applications include Email Service Providers such as ConvertKit, MailChimp, Active Campaign, as well as social media management tools such as Crowdfire, Tailwind, and CoSchedule.